What's a Quack? - Duke's Materia Tonica

 What's a Quack?

-Hundreds of years ago, 'to quack' may have been 'to shout' while presenting quackery cures to an audience.
+Hundreds of years ago, 'to quack' was 'to shout' while presenting quackery cures to an audience.

 Quack medicine, through the false medical treatments of disease causes, grew in popularity during the late 1500's.
 During the 1800's, allopathic medical licensing fraud was widespread, which added to the definition that quacks are bogus doctors.
-During the 1900's, quacks used everything from food, herbs, diets, strange electronic devices, energy beams, and interdimensional pseudo-science to treat diseases.
+During the 1900's, quacks used everything from food, herbs, dieting, supplements, strange electronic devices, energy beams, and interdimensional pseudo-science to treat and manage diseases.

 Who Quacks the Loudest?

 Nowadays, a quack is any licensed or unlicensed doctor, physician, medical practitioner, and any website making false claims about drugs, surgery, therapies, foods, nutrients, herbal remedies, and dietary supplements; in treating, preventing, managing, and curing the causes of diseases that have been diagnosed, including any unapproved government medical uses.